siddarthachar/starter-academic/content/authors/admin/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: false
 ---
 Siddarth Achar is a Ph.D. student in Computational Modeling and Simulation at the University of Pittsburgh.
-His research is focused on combining machine learning methods with quamtum mechanics to discover exciting properties of materials.
-His research projects include building deep learning forcefields for anhydrous proton transport materials which have applications in fuel cells, deep learning forcefields for UiO-66 (Metal-organic-framework) used in the descruction of chemical warfare agents, and building a workflow for efficeintly predicting electron density of materials during classical molecular dynamics with machine leanring.
+His research is focused on combining machine learning methods with quantum mechanics to discover exciting properties of materials.
+His research projects include building deep learning forcefields for anhydrous proton transport materials which have applications in fuel cells, deep learning forcefields for UiO-66 (Metal-organic-framework) used in the destruction of chemical warfare agents, and building a workflow for efficiently predicting electron density of materials during classical molecular dynamics with machine learning.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "media/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.